-Like most events and holidays that have taken place amid the COVID pandemic, Halloween is going to look a lot different this year.
-Obviously, kids trick or treat outside, which may make parents more inclined to let their children go door to door.
-Given the nature of the virus, parents are likely beginning to wonder what safety measures they should take this year.
+Like most events and holidays that have taken place amid the COVID pandemic, this year's Halloween celebrations should come with their modifications.
+Obviously, kids trick-or-treat outside, which may make you feel more inclined to let your children go door to door, but given the nature of the virus and the spread of the Delta variant, there are several safety measures you should take this year.

-"There's a whole spectrum of things to consider," said Dr. Jean Moorjani, a board-certified pediatrician at Orlando Health Arnold Palmer Hospital in Florida, said ahead of last year's holiday.
+"There's a whole spectrum of things to consider," Dr. Jean Moorjani, a board-certified pediatrician at Orlando Health Arnold Palmer Hospital in Florida, said ahead of last year's holiday.
 "The most important thing is that families decide together what level of risk they're OK with this Halloween.
 For example, are you OK with people you don't know knocking on your door?
 My family doesn't know 90 percent of the people that come to our door on a typical Halloween night!
 So it's thinking about things like that."

-If making the most of Halloween is at the top of your family's to-do list, read on to see what you should be aware of before letting the kids load up on sweets.
+If making the most of Halloween is at the top of your family's to-do list, read on to see what you should be aware of ahead of the holiday.

 Is It Safe to Hand Out Candy This Year?

 As much as you may want to hand out candy with the kiddos, it wasn't recommended last year.
 It's yet unclear if it will be advised this October, but per the CDC's 2020 guidelines, "participating in traditional trick-or-treating where treats are handed to children who go door to door" is considered to be a high-risk activity, as doing so can easily spread germs.
 If you want to avoid high-risk scenarios, steer clear of homes in which someone is handing candy directly to trick-or-treaters.
 Additionally, families should refrain from participating in trunk-or-treats, where candy is handed out from trunks of cars in parking lots.

-Last year, it was noted that if your family lives in an area that has a five percent or less [positivity] rate, leaving out a bowl of candy was OK, so that seems a good rule to follow again.
+Last year, it was noted that if your family lives in an area that had a five percent or less positivity rate, leaving out a bowl of candy was OK, so that seems a good rule to follow again.
 However, because COVID is so contagious and the weather typically begins to get more brisk at the end of October, Dr. Matt Lambert, an emergency medicine physician and the chief medical information officer for the HCI Group, said to avoid handing out candy directly to children, even with a low positivity rate.

-If you want to get everyone in on the action, Dr. Moorjani suggested having people sit outside to watch the trick-or-treaters.
+If you want to get everyone in on the action while keeping your distance, Dr. Moorjani suggested having people sit outside to watch the trick-or-treaters walk through the neighborhood.
 "The family can hang out in the driveway with chairs and set up a table that's further away with a bowl of candy and some sanitizer," she said.
 "Of course, you'll want to ensure each piece is individually wrapped!"

-Additionally, some parents are considering having a "reverse drive-by" Halloween setup.
-"So the kids stand in their front yards in their costumes with an adult present," explained Dr. Moorjani.
+Last fall, some parents considered having a "reverse drive-by" Halloween setup.
+"The kids stand in their front yards in their costumes with an adult present," Dr. Moorjani explained.
 "Then other adults in the neighborhood drive by and then toss candy onto the lawn."
 Honestly, that sounds pretty freakin' fun!

 Should Kids Wear Gloves on Halloween?

 In most cases, people who wear gloves in public rarely change them, which defeats the purpose of wearing them in the first place.
-"If they're not washing or changing their gloves, they're just really moving germs around," advised Dr. Moorjani.
+"If they're not washing or changing their gloves, they're just really moving germs around," Dr. Moorjani advised.
 "It's not recommended in this setting."

 What Should Parents Bring When Taking Their Kids Trick-or-Treating?